This post may contain affiliate links.

 Step 1: Talk to Yourself

-In fact, that’s one of the first — and best — pieces of advice an editor ever gave me.
+One of the first — and best — pieces of advice an editor ever gave me has turned into my “talk to yourself” mantra.

-I was agonizing over a lede, as all writers do, and was having trouble nailing down the focus of the story.
+I was agonizing over a lead and having trouble nailing down the focus of a story.
 And the editor said, “Just tell me what happened.”

-That was it.
-If we were having a beer at the bar and I asked you what happened, what would you say?
+From then on, when I’d get discombobulated (which happens often), I’d mentally step back and pretend I was talking to someone.
+Try it on: if we were having a beer at the bar and I asked you what happened, what would you say?

 Start there.
 Step away from the blank screen and have a conversation with yourself.
 Record it if you’d like.